sunxsapk/everest/docs/Setup.md

 Setting up everest engine on your machine requires you to first of all, install all the dependencies then build it from source code.

-___You can also download the precompiled binaries as soon as they are made available.
-In that case, you won't have to follow the steps here.___

 ___Take in consideration that the project is currently under continous development, so feedback on some bugs found, feature requests, etc are highly appreciated.___